camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/user-task-linking.md

 :::

 :::info
-In case you want to deploy to a Camunda 8 cluster with a version lower than 8.4, linked forms will be automatically embedded into the BPMN diagram's XML to guarantee backwards compatibility.
+To deploy to a Camunda 8 cluster with a version lower than 8.4, linked forms will be automatically embedded into the BPMN diagram's XML to guarantee backwards compatibility.
-This conversion will only be applied to the XML deployed to the cluster, the diagram in Web Modeler will not be changed.
+This conversion will only be applied to the XML deployed to the cluster; the diagram in Web Modeler will not be changed.
 :::

 ### Camunda form (embedded)